Update Oct. 27, 2019: The Unity landscape has changed since the initial post. I’ve revised a lot of the original post to reflect this.

 - In certain situations, it seems like json can be faster to read and parse than XML.

-- It can be easily editable using free text editors like Notepad++, Brackets, Atom, and the new Visual Studio Code.
-Paid editors with free or limited versions: SublimeText, Codeanywhere
+- It can be easily editable using free text editors like Visual Studio Code, Notepad++, Brackets, Atom.

-- It seems to be growing in popularity, especially in web development.
+- It seems to be fairly popular, especially in web development.

 If you create a class in Unity with some data in it, you can use one of these JSON frameworks to serialize the class object to a string.
 Then you use methods from System.IO like File.WriteAllText() to write the data to a file.
 To read it back in, you use something like File.ReadAllText(), and deserialize the result back to an object of the original class.
 For specifics, see the documentation of the framework you’re using.

 Ok great, we can create files and load them back in to the system.
 But other than explicitly initializing the class members in code, how do we create and edit the data in a nice, easy way, to then be serialized and exported to a file?
-There are solutions for that on the Asset Store as well, like Game Data Editor (there is a free version as well), which handles creating the data in a Unity editor window (and handles serialization/deserialization for you), or G2U which lets you use Google Sheets to create and edit your data, and can export it into JSON format if you’d like, which you would then read into your game.
+There are solutions for that on the Asset Store as well, like Game Data Editor which handles creating the data in a Unity editor window (and handles serialization/deserialization for you), or even in Google Sheets and can export it into JSON format if you’d like, which you would then read into your game.

 Using this system of entering and editing data in the inspector of a ScriptableObject, pressing a button to serialize the data to a file, and implementing some runtime GameObject managers to deserialize the data from files back into the ScriptableObjects was working perfectly.
 I have JSON files for configuration data, and all kinds of unit and weapon data.
 Ah, but what if a user wants to have multiple mods?
 If different mods edit the same JSON files, won’t they overwrite each other?
 Ok, now we need to create some modding directories.